aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 1. The DevOps administrator checks in the code to the repository.
 1. The DevOps administrator (with elevated access) facilitates a one-time manual deployment on a target environment.
 Elevated access includes administrative privileges on the central deployment account and target AWS environments.
 1. CodePipeline periodically listens to commit events on the source code repositories.
 This is the self-mutating nature of CodePipeline.
 It’s configured to work with and is able to update itself according to the provided definition.
-1. Code changes made to the main branch of the repo are automatically deployed to the dev environment of the data lake.
+1. Code changes made to the `develop` branch of the repo are automatically deployed to the dev environment of the data lake.
-1. Code changes to the test branch of the repo are automatically deployed to the test environment.
+1. Code changes to the `test` branch of the repo are automatically deployed to the test environment.
-1. Code changes to the prod branch of the repo are automatically deployed to the prod environment.
+1. Code changes to the `main` branch of the repo are automatically deployed to the prod environment.

 ---